totetmatt/mediamur_old/README.md

 Grab the Mediamur jar at [http://matthieu-totet.fr/release/mediamur/mediamur.zip](http://matthieu-totet.fr/release/mediamur/mediamur.zip "http://matthieu-totet.fr/release/mediamur/mediamur.zip") or build it.

-Launch it throught the command `java -jar mediamur-0.0.1-RELEASE.jar`
+Launch it throught the command `java -jar mediamur-0.2.1-RELEASE.jar`

 The in-the-box configuration doesn't have stream filter and will use the sample stream api from twitter.
 Check the **streamquery.yml** part bellow to see how to have a filtered stream.

-It should have open a websocket entrypoint accessible at `http://localhost:8080/mediastream`
+It should have open a websocket entrypoints accessible at `http://localhost:8080/media` and `http://localhost:8080/user`.

 ### Run the Client
-The client is just an html page.
-You can just open it in you web browser by double clicking.
+Open your web browser and go to`http://localhost:8080/`.

 #Streamquery.yml
 By default, Streamquery is empty and the server will use the sample stream api.
 You can filter the stream by :